 It’s important to remove anything that you think could get broken in the move and pack those separately.
 The last thing you want is for your old dresser to break during the move and with it grandma’s vase.

 Make Sure There Is Enough Parking For The Moving Truck

 Once you are all packed up and ready for your team of champion movers to arrive, you need to make sure that there is enough parking for them to load up the moving truck.
-If you live in a residential neighborhood, you may have to ask your neighbors for permission ahead of time.
-Additionally, you may have to reserve parking in front of your apartment building from the city or owners of the property.
+If you live in a residential neighborhood, you may have to ask your neighbors for permission beforehand.
+Additionally, you may have to reserve parking in front of your apartment building from the city or the property owners.
 This is important to do upon pick up and delivery of your items.
 Failure to provide enough parking for your moving truck can mean that you have to pay fees for your belongings needing to be moved a farther distance from the truck into your new home.